 If you’d like to make some yourself, here is our recipe.
 There are photos of various parts of the process after the written recipe.
 It’s a bit time-consuming, but none of it is hard.
 You’ll need chocolate egg moulds, a sugar/meat thermometer and a good beater for best results, but none of those are strictly necessary.

-This makes 16 peppermint creme eggs and 32 vanilla creme eggs using these moulds (which have cavities about 3cm across, 4cm long and 1cm deep).
+This makes 16 peppermint creme eggs and 32 vanilla creme eggs using these moulds (which have cavities about 3cm across, 4cm long and 1cm deep and are hard plastic - silicone moulds don’t work well for filled eggs).
 The eggs come out about 2/3 the size/weight of commercial creme eggs.
 If you don’t have moulds, you can make creme eggs on sticks (see end of recipe) but they won’t look as good.

 If you only want to make classic vanilla creme eggs (or only want peppermint ones), all you need to do is alter the flavouring/colouring as appropriate: the filling for both is essentially the same.

-- Either 65g glucose, 1/4t cream of tartar, pinch of salt, 2 T water
+- Either 65g glucose (buy from home brew suppliers), 1/4t cream of tartar, pinch of salt, 2 T water

 - Or 90g liquid glucose

-- 1 tsp invertase (the ‘magic’ that makes the eggs creamy.
-Buy from speciality cake shops - I got mine here)
+1 tsp liquid invertase (the ‘magic’ that makes the eggs creamy.
+Buy from speciality cake shops - I got mine here) OR 1/2 tsp powder invertase

-- 2/3 tsp vanilla essence (child labour is a big issue in the ‘real’ vanilla industry.
-Buy ‘imitation vanilla essence’ or Fairtrade vanilla extract from Taylor and Colledge - stocked by some PakNSave and New World shops)
+2/3 tsp vanilla essence (child labour is a big issue in the natural vanilla industry.
+Buy ‘imitation vanilla essence’ or Fairtrade vanilla extract from Taylor and Colledge - stocked by some PakNSave and New World supermarkets)

 - Dissolve sugar and glucose syrup (or glucose syrup ingredients) in the water and boil to 117°C (5 min or less - try the ‘soft ball’ stage if you don’t have a thermometer).